kukiron/PSD-to-HTML-for-CT/README.md

 # PSD to HTML for CT

-Sample one page PSD to HTML conversion.
-This is a sample PSD to HTML conversion for CT.
+This is a sample one-page PSD to HTML conversion for CT.